-This topic describes how to initialize the Optimizely Feature Experimentation Python SDK in your application.
+This topic describes how to initialize the Optimizely Python SDK in your application.

-instantiate method to initialize the Python SDK and instantiate an instance of the Optimizely client class that exposes API methods like the Decide methods.
+instantiate method to initialize the Python SDK and instantiate an instance of the Optimizely client class that exposes API methods like Get Enabled Features.
 Each client corresponds to the datafile representing the state of a project for a certain environment.

-The constructor accepts a configuration object to configure Optimizely Feature Experimentation.
+The constructor accepts a configuration object to configure Optimizely.